A Guide to Getting Your Cat in a Pet Carrier

 - Cover the carrier with a light towel or blanket.

-Taking the stress out of transporting your cat will help you partner with your veterinarian to give your cat the care he or she needs to live a long and healthy life.
+Taking the stress out of transporting your cat can help you and your veterinarian give your cat the care he or she needs to live a healthy life.
 For more information on cat health and preventive care topics, visit our pet health library.